leekevinyg/js-algorithms-sandbox/src/trapRainWater/README.md

 **Solution**

-- Initialize an array to keep track of the volume of our buckets of water
-- Loop through the array
+Each index has a certain amount of water that it can "store" above it.

-- We can start a bucket when we reach our first number
+We can calculate this number by:
-- We do not end the bucket until we reach another number that is > 0.
-This is our second number.
-- To calculate the max trappable water, we multiply the minimum of the first or second number with the number steps it took to get to the second number
-- TODO: The actual trappable water is going to be less than this as we can have rocks that take up space.
-- Finally, sum the total volume of water we can trap with our buckets
+1) Finding the highest bucket edge to the left
+2) Finding the highest bucket edge to the right
+3) Taking the minimum of these two numbers and subtracting the value of the current index.

+To get the total amount of water captured we just keep adding the number derived from step 3 to a value initialized at the beginning of the solution.